Waltham, Massachusetts: Arts and culture

-Additionally, the Moody St. closure has had a traffic calming effect on surrounding traffic, as it requires street furniture and closures.
-The shift of Moody St. from an automobile road to a pedestrian road for a significant share of the year challenges the automobility paradigm by reclaiming the space for pedestrians.
-Without the barrier effect that cars often have on Moody Street, the street is open and enjoyable to walk around.
-The dense rows of restaurants and other businesses lining the road make for an engaging experience for people who walk the street during the street closure.

 Restaurants are supportive of the closure, as they can offer outdoor seating and increase their capacity for business.
 However, Moody Street has a variety of other businesses like small grocery stores, clothing stores, and jewelers.
 Some of these non-restaurant business owners oppose repeating the plan in the future, arguing that closing off the road makes their businesses less accessible due to a lack of automobile access.
 While Waltham has included a variety of stakeholders in the process of the street closure, it is crucial that they continue to do so in order to continue using a democratic process for city-wide decision-making.

 For over 25 years, the Waltham Arts Council has sponsored "Concerts On Waltham Common", featuring a different musical act each week of the summer, free of charge to attendees.
 "Concerts On Waltham Common" was created and organized by Stephen Kilgore until his death in 2004.

-Waltham's cultural life is enriched by the presence of two major universities and a number of arts organizations throughout the city.

 The Rose Art Museum at Brandeis University is devoted to modern and contemporary art.
 The Rose holds a variety of exhibitions and programs, and collections are free and open to the public.

 The city's history is also celebrated at a number of museums, monuments, and archives.
 The Charles River Museum of Industry & Innovation, the Waltham Watch Factory historic district, the Gore Estate, the Lyman Estate, and the Robert Treat Payne Estate are among the most well known of the 109 sites in the city on the National Register of Historical Sites.
 Many festivals are held at these sites each year, such as the annual sheep shearing festival at the Gore Estate.
 The National Archives and Records Administration Northeast regional branch is located in Waltham.
 The Waltham Public Library has extensive archives regarding the city's history.
 The Waltham Museum is devoted solely to the history of the city.
 Mark Gately is the only stakeholder left of the Waltham Museum.